-On May 21, 2007, we and Merrill Lynch Capital, a division of Merrill Lynch Business Financial Services Inc. (Merrill Lynch), entered into a Credit and Security Agreement (Loan Agreement), pursuant to which Merrill Lynch is providing us \$12.5 million credit facility (Facility) to fund our capital programs.
-Under the Facility, \$9 million was immediately available with up to an additional \$3.5 million becoming available, at a rate of \$1 million for each \$10 million raised by us through business development partnerships, stock offerings and other similar financings.
-Approximately \$4 million of the Facility has been drawn to fund the prepayment (GECC Pay Down) of all our outstanding indebtedness to General Electric Capital Corporation (GECC) under the Master Security Agreement with GECC dated December 20, 2002, as amended (GECC Agreement).
+On May 21, 2007, we and Merrill Lynch Capital, a division of Merrill Lynch Business Financial Services Inc. (Merrill Lynch), entered into a Credit and Security Agreement (Loan Agreement), pursuant to which Merrill Lynch is providing us a \$12.5 million credit facility (Facility) to fund our capital programs.
+Under the Facility, \$9 million was made available immediately (with up to an additional \$3.5 million becoming available, at a rate of \$1 million for each \$10 million raised by us through business development partnerships, stock offerings and other similar financings).
+Approximately \$4.0 million of the Facility was drawn to fund the prepayment of all our outstanding indebtedness to General Electric Capital Corporation (GECC) under the Master Security Agreement with GECC dated December 20, 2002, as amended (GECC Agreement).
 The right to draw funds under the Facility will expire on May 30, 2008, subject to a best efforts undertaking by Merrill Lynch to extend the draw down period beyond the expiration date for an additional six months.
 The minimum advance under the Facility is \$100,000.
 Interest on each advance will accrue at a fixed rate per annum equal to LIBOR plus 6.25%, determined on the funding date of such advance.
 Principal and interest on all advances will be payable in equal installments on the first business day of each month.
 We may prepay advances, in whole or in part, at any time, subject to a prepayment penalty, which, depending on the period of time elapsed from the closing of the Facility, will range from 4% to 1%.

-We may use the Facility to finance (a) new property and equipment and (b) up to approximately \$1.7 million "Other Equipment" and related costs, which may include leasehold improvements, intangible property such as software and software licenses, specialty equipment, a pre-payment penalty which was paid to GECC and "soft costs" related to financed property and equipment (including, without limitation, taxes, shipping, installation and other similar costs).
-Advances to finance the acquisition of new property and equipment will be amortized over a period of 36 months.
-The advance related to the GECC Pay Down will be amortized over a period of 27 months and Other Equipment and related costs will be amortized over a period of 24 months.
+We may use the Facility to finance (a) new property and equipment and (b) up to approximately \$1.7 million "Other Equipment" and related costs, which may include leasehold improvements, intangible property such as software and software licenses, specialty equipment, a pre-payment penalty paid to GECC and "soft costs" related to financed property and equipment (including, without limitation, taxes, shipping, installation and other similar costs).
+Advances to finance the acquisition of new property and equipment will be amortized over a period of 27 months and Other Equipment and related costs will be amortized over a period of 24 months.

-Our obligations to Merrill Lynch are secured by a security interest in (a) the financed property and equipment, including the property and equipment securing GECC at the time of the GECC Pay Down, and (b) all of our intellectual property, subject to limited exceptions set forth in the Loan Agreement (Supplemental Collateral).
-The Supplemental Collateral will be released on the earlier to occur of (i) receipt by us of FDA approval of our NDA for Surfaxin for the prevention of respiratory distress syndrome in premature infants, or (ii) the date on which we shall have maintained over a continuous twelve-month period ending on or after March 31, 2008, measured at the end of each calendar quarter, a minimum cash balance equal to our projected cash requirements for the following twelve-month period.
-In addition, Merrill Lynch agreed to subordinate its security interest in the Supplemental Collateral to the security interest in the same collateral that we previously granted to PharmaBio.
+Our obligations to Merrill Lynch are secured by a security interest in (a) the financed property and equipment, including the property and equipment securing GECC at the time of prepayment, and (b) all of our intellectual property, subject to limited exceptions set forth in the Loan Agreement (Supplemental Collateral).
+The Supplemental Collateral will be released on the earlier to occur of (i) receipt by us of FDA approval of our NDA for Surfaxin for the prevention of RDS in premature infants, or (ii) the date on which we shall have maintained over a continuous 12-month period ending on or after March 31, 2008, measured at the end of each calendar quarter, a minimum cash balance equal to our projected cash requirements for the following 12-month period.
+In addition, we, Merrill Lynch and PharmaBio entered into an Intercreditor Agreement under which Merrill Lynch agreed to subordinate its security interest in the Supplemental Collateral (which does not include financed property and equipment) to the security interest in the same collateral that we previously granted to PharmaBio (discussed above).